 As a growing, fast-paced business, we understand the need to minimise our impact on the environment, which we continually review and strive to improve by working with employees, customers and suppliers.
-Our Environmental Management Team, made up of passionate and knowledgeable employees, supports the development of Civica's environmental policy and helps turn our great ideas into action.
+Our global Environmental Social Governance team, made up of volunteers from across the business, are passionate about driving positive change and making a difference in the local communities we serve.
+The ESG team supports the development of Civica's environmental policy and helps turn our great ideas into action.